-&lt;sup>54 Anna Baker in George P. Rawick, (ed.), The American Slave: A Composite Autobiography,Supplement Series 1, Vol 8, Mississippi Narratives Part 2, 99.
+&lt;sup>54 Anna Baker in George P. Rawick, ed., The American Slave: A Composite Autobiography, Supplement Series 1, Volume VIII, Mississippi Narratives Part 2, 99.

-William Sherman's father had been a skilled blacksmith who managed to buy his freedom through hiring himself out to local plantation owners and saving the money he earned from this work.
-His former enslaver, however, retained a degree of control over Sherman's life by serving as his legal guardian.
-This meant Sherman retained close ties to his former slaveholding, especially since he was married to Sherman's enslaved mother, Anna Georgia.
-Poignantly, Sherman said his father was unable to save up enough money before his death to purchase his enslaved wife and child.
-Samuel Smalls' father, more unusually, entered a period of indentured labour for the enslaved woman he loved, though it is unknown whether this arrangement was formalized via documentation.
+Sherman senior by serving as his legal guardian.
+This meant that Sherman retained close ties to his former slaveholding, especially since he was married to an enslaved woman owned by Jones named Anna Georgia, the mother of Sherman junior.
+Poignantly, Sherman said his father was unable to save up enough money before his death to purchase his enslaved wife and child.55 Samuel Smalls's father, more unusually, entered a period of indentured labour for the enslaved woman he loved, though it is unknown whether this arrangement was formalized via documentation.
 Smalls said his father, Cato Smith, travelled to Florida from the northern US.
 His parents had been enslaved in Connecticut prior to their emancipation there.
-A carpenter and builder, Smith enjoyed to travel, and spent some time labouring in the southern states, including some time working as a black overseer in Suwannee County, where he fell in love with a woman on neighbouring plantation.
+A carpenter and builder, Smith enjoyed travelling, and spent some time labouring in the southern states, including some time working as a black overseer in Suwannee County, where he fell in love with a woman on neighbouring plantation.
 Her enslaver told Smith he would have to work unpaid on the plantation for seven years in order to live with her as his wife, and Smith then obliged.
 The WPA interviewer remarked himself that Smith was "practically" enslaved, indicating his understanding of slavery as a spectrum rather than as a binary between bondage and freedom.
-Secularly, Erica Armstrong Dunbar describes a northern free person of colour - in this case a woman named Margaret Thomas - who wed William Lee, George Washington's enslaved valet.
-Dunbar writes that Thomas made "an odd and dangerous request to move south with her beloved".
-Washington granted this request meaning that the couple could live together on his Mount Vernon estate.
+Similarly, Erica Armstrong Dunbar describes a northern free person of colour-in this case a woman named Margaret Thomas-who wed William Lee, George Washington's enslaved valet.
+Dunbar writes that Thomas made "an odd and dangerous request to move south with her beloved."
+Washington granted this request, meaning that the couple could live together on his Mount Vernon estate.
 However, no evidence survives that indicates whether Thomas actually moved to Virginia or not.
-Dunbar speculates she might have died, left the marriage, or more probably had doubts about exchanging her life in Philadelphia for one in Virginia, and "placing her free status in serious jeopardy".
-Unlike the experiences of some of the WPA respondents explored here, then, in this case love may not have been "a strong enough pull to compete with freedom".
+Dunbar speculates that she might have died, left the marriage, or more probably had doubts about exchanging her life in Philadelphia for one in Virginia, and "placing her free status in serious jeopardy."
+Unlike the experiences of some of the WPA respondents explored here, then, in this case love may not have been "a strong enough pull to compete with freedom."57